 For instance, Keith might know that Charlotte's complaint won't be investigated in a timely manner (if at all), or that she will have to go through so many steps to file a report that she just gives up.
 As a result, he will continue his behavior since he's facing zero repercussions.

 To boost your HR risk management in this area, make reporting easy.
 Offer multiple avenues for employees to submit complaints, such as a hotline, online form, and dedicated email address.
 Make each one user-friendly, and remind employees often that these mechanisms exist, where to find them, and how to use them.

 Additionally, streamline your investigation process as much as possible.
-Case management software like i-Sight (now Case IQ) instantly creates a case file and assigns it to a team member as soon as you receive a report.
-This way, you’ll catch incidents early so they don’t escalate into broader problems.
+Case management software like Case IQ instantly creates a case file and assigns it to a team member as soon as you receive a report.
+This way, you'll catch incidents early so they don't escalate into broader problems.

 Uncover your organization's risks before it's too late.

 Use our free risk assessment template to stay organized as you analyze your risks and create an action plan to address them.

 Remote and hybrid work are a huge aspect of the New World of Work.
 In fact, "70 percent of employed Americans would prefer to work remotely on a full-time or part-time basis if given the option, and 35 percent would accept a salary reduction in return for that flexibility," according to the Society for Human Resource Management (SHRM).